Friday, 7 March 2025

 The book that changed my life was Tropic Of Capricorn by Henry Miller.

-We were in the kitchen of his House Party after work, when my friend John Graham just for laughs,
+We were in the kitchen or dining room of his House Party, after work,

-picks up a book and starts reading out loud.
+when my friend John G. just for laughs, picks up a book and starts reading out loud.

 Everyone laughed, we were shocked and couldn't believe it.